PiotrBejenka/UC-18/README.md

 # UC-18
-Use Infrastructure as Code (IaC) concept to provision infrastructure to consistently manage, track and scale cloud resources.
+Using the Infrastructure as Code (IaC) concept, set up a fully functional environment, which includes configuring a virtual network, public and private subnets, and compute instances.